jbehave/jbehave-tutorial/etsy-selenium/groovy-pico/README.md

     mvn clean install -Dmeta.filter="+color red"

-This will run tests in parallel in SauceLabs' stack:

-(use YOUR details from YOUR [SauceLabs.com](http://saucelabs.com) account)
+To run in parallel in SauceLabs' stack (use YOUR details from YOUR [SauceLabs.com](http://saucelabs.com) account):

     mvn clean install -DSAUCE_USERNAME=your_sauce_id -DSAUCE_ACCESS_KEY=your_sauce_access_key